School of Plant Medicine

 Old Ways Herbal School of Plant Medicine offers a personalized, hands-on apprentice program for students looking for an in-depth, deeply personal, transformative experience.
 The Traditional Apprentice Program is a 6-month program that takes place over the course of a growing season and involves all aspects of our herbal practice with individual mentorship.
 We also offer the High Summer Apprentice Program in July and August only.

 Our apprenticeship is not classroom-based; instead, we learn by doing, and in the process apprentices provide an essential service with the work of their hands, in exchange for intensive personal mentorship.
-If you’re interested in personalized learning about companion planting, growing at-risk medicinals, growing medicinal foods and edible medicines, wildcrafting in harmony with the turn of the year, and making and using a wide variety of medicines, then this is a good program for you.
-Apprentice application here
+If you’re interested in personalized learning about seasonal and ecological herbalism, medicinal foods and edible medicines, growing at-risk medicinals, wildcrafting in harmony with the turn of the year, and making and using a wide variety of medicines based on local abundance and seasonal availability, then this is a good program for you.
+Taught by a Registered Herbalist (AHG) and Family Nurse Practitioner in the farms and forests of Southern Vermont!

 Apprentices work side by side with Juliette to learn skills related to medicinal plant propagation and cultivation, botanical sanctuary and food forest maintenance, organic gardening and harvesting, wildcrafting, medicine making techniques, plant identification and basic botany, formulation, clinical assessment skills, food as medicine, and much more.
 Curriculum is tailored to the individual interests and needs of each year’s apprentices, to ensure that they get the most out of their experience.

-We work primarily from a bioregional perspective, with native and invasive plants of the Northeast.
-As the season blooms and goes to seed we discuss the medicinal uses of the plants around us from the perspectives of Traditional Western Herbalism, Folk Herbalism, and Medical Herbalism, informing our understanding with aspects of other philosophies including Ayurveda and Chinese Medicine.
+We work primarily from a bioregional and seasonal perspective, with native and invasive plants of the Northeast.
+As the season blooms and goes to seed we discuss the medicinal virtues of the plants around us from the perspectives of Traditional Western Herbalism, Folk Herbalism, and Medical Herbalism, informing our understanding with aspects of other philosophies including Ayurveda and Chinese Medicine.

 Apprentices complete a personal culmination project that reflects their unique interests in herbalism.
 Past culmination projects have included multi-year garden plans, a garden plot, clinical intakes, materia medica, and co-teaching workshops.
 Apprentices receive a certificate reflecting completion of the program, their culmination project, and hours of study.